libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ---
 lang: en-US
 title: OSSEC Host Intrusion Detection System
 description: OSSEC is a full platform to monitor and control your systems.
-It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.
+It mixes all aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.
 ---

 # OSSEC Host Intrusion Detection System <Badge text="Rev 2" type="tip"/>

 OSSEC is a full platform to monitor and control your systems.
-It mixes together all the aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.
+It mixes all aspects of HIDS (host-based intrusion detection), log monitoring and SIM/SIEM together in a simple, powerful and open source solution.

 [OSSEC website](https://www.ossec.net/) [GitHub](https://github.com/ossec/ossec-hids)